Ah, the dreaded planned virtual team building ‘fun’ event.

 The ‘new normal’ means staring at one another through screens in endless meetings, forgetting to unmute after you finally figured out how to mute yourself, or even worse, staring into black rectangles for the colleagues who have shied away from the camera (yes Sharon, I am talking about you).

 Anna and I started RandomDots to curate unique experiences for people outdoors, but after COVID struck, team leaders have repeatedly approached us to curate a special experience for their different team needs.

-In this blog, we will share our insights on how you can host better virtual team events based on what we have researched and tested out over the last 4 months by hosting and attending over 80 virtual team events with different groups sizes and dynamics.
+In this blog, we will share our insights on how you can host better virtual team events based on what we have researched and tested out over the last 4 months by hosting over 80 virtual team events with different group sizes and dynamics.